Medically reviewed on Jun 13, 2018

 - Developmental disorders.
 Epilepsy can sometimes be associated with developmental disorders, such as autism and neurofibromatosis.

 - Age.
-The onset of epilepsy is most common during early childhood and after age 60, but the condition can occur at any age.
+The onset of epilepsy is most common in children and older adults, but the condition can occur at any age.

 - Family history.
 If you have a family history of epilepsy, you may be at an increased risk of developing a seizure disorder.